Products are automatically delivered on your schedule. No obligation, modify or cancel your subscription anytime.

 Can I take this with other supplements?

 Yes, you can take it with other supplements.
-As with any supplements containing iron, please be aware that be aware that accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.
+As with any supplements containing iron, please be aware that accidental overdose of iron-containing products is a leading cause of fatal poisoning in children under 6.
 Keep this product out of reach of children.

 Is supplementation really necessary?